Seattle police sergeant placed on leave after complaints over comments on video

 A Seattle Police Department spokesperson said Tuesday the department would not offer any information beyond what is in the online post.
 The department had previously refused to answer questions about the video, saying only that it had been referred to the OPA.

 Elise Takahama contributed reporting.
-Information from The Seattle Times archive was used in this report.